huggingface/evaluation-guidebook/contents/model-as-a-judge/basics.md

 - They are indeed cheap to instantiate, but paying actual expert human annotators is likely to give you qualitatively better results for your specific use cases.

 ## How to start?
-If you want to give it a go, I suggest first reading this [very good guide](https://huggingface.co/learn/cookbook/en/llm_judge) (⭐) by Aymeric Roucher on how to setup your first LLM as judge!
+- If you want to give it a go, I suggest first reading this [very good guide](https://huggingface.co/learn/cookbook/en/llm_judge) (⭐) by Aymeric Roucher on how to setup your first LLM as judge!
+- You can also try the [distilabel](https://distilabel.argilla.io/latest/) library, which has specific tasks to use LLMs as a judge.
+They have a nice [tutorial](https://distilabel.argilla.io/latest/sections/pipeline_samples/papers/ultrafeedback/) applying the methodology of the [Ultrafeedback paper](https://arxiv.org/abs/2310.01377).